plus2047/ggMLWinter/README.md

 All code used for our final demo is here.

 `FontRNN` is the code for preprocessing and training.
-It's fork from [FontRNN](https://github.com/ShusenTang/FontRNN).
+It's based on [FontRNN](https://github.com/ShusenTang/FontRNN).

 We use [CASIA Online dataset](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html).